peak-gao/code-notes/React/react-basics.md

         - there are [five different ways to handle binding in React](https://medium.freecodecamp.com/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56)
 - Stateless functional components are useful for dumb/presentational components
     - Presentational components focus on the UI rather than behavior so it’s important to avoid using state in presentational components
-    - nstead, state should be managed by higher-level “container” components, or via Flux/Redux/etc
+    - Instead, state should be managed by higher-level “container” components, or via Flux/Redux/etc
     - Stateless functional components don’t support state or lifecycle methods
     - This is a good thing.
 Why?
 Because it protects from laziness
         - it’s always tempting to add state to a presentational component when you’re in a hurry